 How to make sweet lemon-poppy seed vinaigrette

 This is a no-fuss vinaigrette that requires just six simple ingredients to make a small batch.
-If you have some olive oil, a whole fresh lemon or lemon juice, honey, poppy seeds, and some salt and pepper in your kitchen, you are good to go.
-You will have a sweet, tangy homemade dressing all ready to drizzle over your next leafy green in no time!
+If you have some olive oil, one lemon or store bought lemon juice, honey, poppy seeds, and some salt and pepper in your kitchen, you are good to go.
+You will have a sweet, tangy homemade dressing all ready to drizzle over your next bowl of leafy greens in no time!

-The hardest part of making this recipe will be the short wait you have to endure before you can use it!
-It’s best to allow the dressing to sit on the countertop or chill for 20- 30 minutes for some delicious results.
-This tangy vinaigrette thickens slightly as it sits and the flavors will come together beautifully if given just a bit of extra time to marry!
+The hardest part of making this recipe will be the short wait you have to endure before you can use it.
+It’s best to allow the Lemon Poppy Seed dressing to sit on the countertop or chill in the fridge for 20- 30 minutes for some delicious results.
+This tangy vinaigrette thickens slightly as it sits, and the flavors will come together beautifully if given just a little bit of extra time to mingle.